-I met Visiting Assistant Professor of Art Erin Johnson in her studio in the Edwards Center for Art and Dance.
+I met Visiting Assistant Professor of Art Erin Johnson in their studio in the Edwards Center for Art and Dance.
 Midday sun streamed in through room’s the large windows, generously lighting the space.
 There was very little furniture in the room, giving it an airy quality.
 We sat at Johnson’s work table.

 Alongside two other professors, Johnson was awarded the 2018 Donald Harward Faculty Award for Service-Learning Excellence.
 The honor was awarded by Maine Campus Compact, a group whose mission is to connect higher education to service and annually awards Maine educators who integrate community service into their curricula.